 2. Create tasty sauces your children enjoy to put over the vegetables.
 See the suggestions above for ideas.

 3. Disguise vegetables in other dishes, if needed.
 For ideas, read the article entitled Fourteen Ways To Disguise Vegetables.

 6. Start introducing vegetables when children are very young.
 This can help children to feel they are just normal food.
-For instance, frozen peas can help toddlers when teething and make a refreshing snack in hot weather for older children as well.

 7. Beware of allowing your children to mix and play with children who have learned to hate vegetables.
 This is all too common.